Complete Guide on 67 Parts of a Bicycle: Names, Functions & Diagram

 Reflector

 These are the attachments on the bicycle to reflect the light.
-When light falls on the reflector, it glows and indicates the other people the existence of the bicycle rider.
+When light falls on the reflector, it glows and indicates to other people the existence of the bicycle rider.

 Cyclo-computer